 The next time you go grocery shopping, start your journey.
 Buy a couple of extra cans of soup, pasta or tuna, grab an extra package of toothpaste – and whatever you do, stock up on TP!
 We’ve been there before!
 Get in the habit of buying a few extra things each time you go grocery shopping.
 We recommend you only buy the things your family will eat.
 Even though something is on sale, if your family hates it, it’s a waste of space and money.

-Now, let’s talk about the foods to start.
+Now, let’s talk about the best foods to start.
 Recommended for a one year supply, per adult, it is advised to have 400 pounds of Grains.
 This includes wheat. flour, rice, corn, oatmeal and pasta.
 You’ll want to stock up on 60 pounds of Legumes, such as split peas, lentils and dry beans, 16 pounds of Powdered Milk is on the list, as well as 10 quarts of Cooking Oil.
 60 pounds of Sugar and/or Honey should be included.
 Last and certainly not least, stock up on 8 pounds of Salt.

 Long Term Storage Hacks